moeenn/knowledgebase/Programming/Go/Concurrency.md

 			time.Sleep(time.Second)
 			chanTwo <- i
 		}
-		/* Don't close the channel here */
+		// Don't close the channel here
 	}()

-	/* we expect to receive only 20 messages total on both channels */ for i := 0; i < 20; i++ {
+	// we expect to receive 20 messages total on both channels for i := 0; i < 20; i++ {
-		/**
-		 * select will wait for incoming messages on these two channels.
+		// select will wait for incoming messages on these two channels.
-		 * Select block exits after in two situations
+		//Select block exits after in two situations
-		 * - it receives the first message from any of the two channels.
+		// - it receives the first message from any of the two channels.
-		 * - any of the two channels closes.
+		// - any of the two channels closes. select {
-		 */
-		select {
 		case one := <-chanOne:
 			fmt.Printf("chanOne: %d\n", one)